jgujerry/python-web-examples/bottle-mysql/README.md

 # bottle-mysql
-A starter template for project using Bottle/MySQL database.
+A starter example for project using Bottle/MySQL database.

 *Stack Information*